No matter what your current diet consists of there is usually room for improvement.

-This is an article about high-quality, good fat foods for your low-carb and/or ketogenic diet.
+This is an article about high-quality, good fat foods for ketosis and low-carb diets.

 Before I get into what those are though, I want to talk about the Atkins era.
 In the ’80s and ’90s, Dr. Atkins and his diet was pretty popular, but there were two things that were missing in his information related to eating fats.

 Number 1: it’s most accurate and valuable to test ketones in the blood.
 Ketones are the fat that the body loves to burn more than any other fat: when you’re burning ketones, it’s called ketosis.
 To test for ketones in the body, Dr. Atkins was using “keto sticks,” which are little sticks that you urinate on, and they’ll tell you if there’s a certain quantity of ketones in the urine.
 Unfortunately, having raised ketone levels in the urine doesn’t necessarily mean you’re in ketosis.
 You see, if the level of sugar in your blood is greater than the level of ketones, it means you’re burning sugar.
 In order to be in ketosis, you have to have more ketones in the blood than sugar.
 With the way Atkins was testing, you might witness an increase in ketones from eating healthy fats, causing some of those ketones to spill over into the urine and make it seem, based on the keto stick reading, like you’re in ketosis, but if there’s still more sugar in the blood—something that can’t be measured using the keto sticks—then in fact you’re still burning sugar and are not in ketosis.
 Dr. Atkins missed this simply because there didn’t exist the correct technology at the time.
 But now it exits!
 You can buy something [link/product name] online to measure ketones in the blood, and compare that with glucose.